 One of the quickest and easiest ways to learn more about your leads is to enable progressive profiling.
 Progressive profiling is asking for new information on subsequent forms after a visitor has already filled out one.

 For example, let’s say a lead has already filled out a form and given you have their first name, last name, and email address.
-Then, instead of requesting first name and last name again, we could request company and job title.
+Then, instead of requesting first name and last name again, you could request company and job title.

 As is the case with most sales, more information is better than less, and progressive profiling allows you to capture more lead information across all of your forms.
 We recommend you come up with a priority order of fields that you’d like to gather info on, and then enable progressive profiling for all but the email field or any field(s) key to a specific form.